mapzen/documentation/docs/overview/index.md

 [Mapzen Vector Tiles](https://mapzen.com/documentation/vector-tiles/) provides global basemap coverage and has these limits:

-- 100 queries per second
+- 100 queries per second (about six map views per second)
-- 2,000 queries per minute
+- 2,000 queries per minute (about 130 views per minute)
-- 100,000 queries per day
+- 100,000 queries per day (about 6,5000 views per day)

+When viewing a map, you commonly use about 15 tiles at a time.
+The number of map views is an attempt to translate the query rate limits into practical expectations in an app.
+Without an API key, the rate limits correspond to two map views per second, eight per minute, and 160 per day.

 The Mapzen Vector Tiles service is built from the [Tilezen](https://github.com/tilezen) open-source project.